daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 idnum: 32
 ---

 I recently played *Manifold Garden*, a game based on Escher-esque architecture.
 It's full of mind-blowing sequences, and one of my favourite technical elements was the game's portals, which are used heavily to explore the concept of impossible space.
 You walk into a small room, and there's a vast world inside!
-Today, we'll recreate this kind of portal.
+Today, we'll recreate the tech behind this type of portal.

 ![Manifold Portal](/img/tut4/part2-manifold-portals.jpg){: .center-image }